laithrasheed/Data-Science-Projects/Computer Vision with CCTV/Readme.md

 - **update-reqs.ps1**: Used to update, commit, and push `requirements.txt` file with updated packages.
 You run it anytime needed when you add new packages using poetry.

 - **setup-venv-kernel.ps1**: Used to create a kernel for the virtual environment created by poetry.
 Use it once in order to start coding with your notebook.
-Refresh VS Code, then navifate to `select kernel` where VS Code automaticllay will recommend you the kernel.
+Refresh VS Code, then navigate to `select kernel` where VS Code automatically will recommend you the kernel.